Can I learn SEO on my own?

-You are going to hear about tools on your SEO journey.
+You are going to hear about keyword research tools on your SEO journey.
 There are online platforms for everything out there.
 Some are free and usually have limited functionality till you upgrade to the paid version.
 You’ll find some to be absolutely necessary and others you’ll find will promise to solve all of your problems and leave you wishing you could get your money and time back.

 I won’t get into details now, but believe me, there will be more to come on this topic.
 As for the Tools I listed, there is no better way to track your performance, diagnose issues or get clear insight the way that the first three provide.
 This information is your direct link from the search engines and needs to be understood.

 Are all of your pages being indexed by Google?